Queensland Camping

 Self Driving on K’gari

-If you’re planning on self driving while on K’gariyou will need to purchase a vehicle permit.
-A 1 month or less permit costs $53.65 or a yearly permit is $270.00.
-Pre book your vehicle permits here.
+If you’re planning on self-driving while on K’gari, you will need to purchase a vehicle permit.
+A one-month or less permit costs $57.80, or a yearly permit is $291.00.
+Pre-book your vehicle permits here.

 Driving on K’gari is not overly difficult, provided you have some 4WD knowledge.
-Tyres should be deflated to around 16 psi and you should ensure you have a basic recovery kit with you at all times.
+You should deflate your tyres to approximately 16 psi and always carry a basic recovery kit.

 While driving along the beach, it is important to be aware of high tide times.
-It is best to drive as close to low tide as you can – this will ensure you have plenty of hard sand to drive along.
-Although the beach is for the most part wide on K’gari – which means you can generally drive at all times.
-The closer you are to high tide – the more soft sand you will need to drive on which makes for a bumpy ride.
-Some creeks cross the beach too – so you will need to consider these too.
+It is best to drive as close to low tide as you can—this will ensure you have plenty of hard sand to drive along.
+While K’gari’s beach is mostly wide, allowing for driving at nearly all times.
+The closer you are to high tide, the more soft sand you will need to drive on, which makes for a bumpy ride.
+Some creeks cross the beach too, so you will also need to consider these.
 Wait out the tide if you’re ever unsure.

 Where to Stay on K’gari

 There are no shortages of places to stay on K’gari.
-Camping is what most people tend to do when coming to Fraser, but there are also a few gorgeous resorts, low key accommodation, and plenty of private holiday homes.
+Camping is what most people tend to do when coming to Fraser, but there are also a few gorgeous resorts, low-key accommodations, and plenty of private holiday homes.

 You can read our full guide to camping on K’gari here.
-For other accommodation, check out Booking.com.
+For other accommodations, check out Booking.com.

 ______________________________________________________________________________